katharinalisalin/demo-bug-template/docs/faq/material-for-mkdocs-insiders.md

 ## General

 __I'm thinking of becoming a sponsor.
-How can I reach out?__
+How can I reach out in advance?__
 >  If you have sponsoring-related questions and would like to contact us before
 to sponsoring, we are happy to answer all your non-technical questions via email at sponsors@squidfunk.com.

 __Can I sponsor without a GitHub account?__
 > No, you cannot sponsor without a GitHub account.
-As we use GitHub Sponsors for all transactions and access management, when becoming a sponsor, you have to do this on GitHub on our [sponsors page] with your individual or organizational account.
+As we use [GitHub Sponsors] for all transactions and access management, when becoming a sponsor, you have to do this on GitHub on our [sponsors page] with your individual or organizational account.